 Size matters for chameleons and their projectile tongues.

-Christopher Anderson, a biologist at Brown University in Providence, R.I., observed 20 chameleon species feeding on crickets and found that smaller lizards shot their tongues proportionally farther and faster than larger lizards.
-The small Tanzanian Rhampholeon spinosus accelerates its tongue 2,590 meters per second per second with a power output of 14,040 watts per kilogram of muscle — the strongest movement on record for any reptile, bird or mammal, Anderson writes January 4 in Scientific Reports.
+Christopher Anderson, a biologist at Brown University, observed 20 chameleon species feeding on crickets and found that smaller lizards shot their tongues proportionally farther and faster than larger lizards.
+The small, Tanzanian Rhampholeon spinosus accelerates its tongue 2,590 meters per second per second with a power output of 14,040 watts per kilogram of muscle — the strongest movement on record for amniotes, Anderson writes January 4 in Scientific Reports.

 Because they have higher metabolic rates and thus need more food to survive, smaller chameleons like Trioceros hoehnelii (shown) may have evolved faster tongues, Anderson posits.

 Christopher V. Anderson

 Editor’s Note: This post was updated on January 20, 2016, to clarify the units of tongue acceleration and habitat location of Rhampholeon spinosus.